-- Timebase sends out a weekly newsletter outlining key legislative change in an easy to read blog format
+- Timebase sends out a newsletter outlining key legislative change in an easy to read blog format

 - Opinions on High in the Melbourne University Law Schools blog on the High Court .
 It ranges from in depth academic analysis of High Court decisions along with case notes on each case being heard by the High Court.

 - The Castan Centre for Human Rights Law has a comprehensive blog that covers national and international human rights issues and case law

 - Sydney Criminal Lawyers have a very good blog that covers case law, key legal issues both local and international and also legal concepts